davyjones1210/my-cool-website/readme.md

 Hello, this is my first commit with Valentin Despa's youtube tutorial.
-I am learning Git and merging.
+I am learning Git and merging and rebasing.